toomuchdesign/suitcss-components-form/README.md

 - `Form` - Provides some basic display and alignment adjustments to form elements.
 - `Form--inline` -.
-- `Form-item` - The wrapper for a label-control pair.
+- `Form-field` - The wrapper for a label-control pair.
-- `Form-item--stacked` - Modifier to stack labels on top of controls.
+- `Form-field--stacked` - Modifier to stack labels on top of controls.
 - `Form-label` - A control's _visual_ label.
 - `Form-input` - Styles intended for text-based controls (e.g., `textarea` or `input`)

+## Configurable variables

+- `--Form-input-border-color`
+- `--Form-input-border-radius`
+- `--Form-input-color`
+- `--Form-input-font-size`
+- `--Form-input-padding`
+- `--Form-label-color`
+- `--Form-label-font-size`
+- `--Form-label-font-weight`
+- `--Form--inline-form-field-margin`

 ## Usage